liferay/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/07-supporting-multiple-themes.markdown

 3. Create and use a View Model reference in your Screenlet class.
 By retrieving data from this reference instead of a direct View class reference, you can use your Screenlet with other Themes.
-For example, here’s the `AddBookmarkScreenlet` class with a `viewModel` property instead of a direct reference to `AddBookmarkView_default`.
+For example, here's the `AddBookmarkScreenlet` class with a `viewModel` property instead of a direct reference to `AddBookmarkView_default`.
 This class's `createInteractor` method then uses this property to get the `title` and `URL` properties in the